 Surprise!
 Your Credit Score Is a Huge Factor in Determining What You Pay for Insurance

-In the District and Virginia, insurers use credit scores to help determine premiums.
-(Maryland law prohibits homeowners insurance writers from using credit information in setting rates, but auto insurance companies can and do use credit scores.)
-Some companies also offer lower rates to college graduates and people in certain occupations.
+In most states, insurers are permitted to use credit scores to help determine premiums for auto and home policies.
+At the time of this writing, lawmakers in Washington state were considering various pieces of legislation to prevent the practice.
+Some companies also offer lower rates to college graduates and people working in certain fields.
 Insurance companies increasingly are charging customers very different rates depending on secret formulas based on data unrelated to their customers’ actual claims histories or risk of damage.

-Using these complicated formulas, insurance companies—or credit bureaus, on their behalf—calculate an insurance score that is used to determine rates, or even whether to cover a home at all.
-The insurance formulas are not the same as those used by lenders (banks, mortgage companies) to calculate credit scores, but they draw on the same types of data and are increasingly opaque.
+Using these complicated formulas, insurance companies calculate insurance scores that are used to determine their rates, or even whether to cover prospective clients at all.
+The insurance formulas are not the same as those used by lenders (banks, mortgage companies) to calculate credit scores, but they draw on the same types of data.
 The formulas vary from company to company, since different insurers (or scoring companies) weigh factors differently.

-With many companies, your credit score influences the rates you’re offered more than any other factor: The prices most companies offer customers with poor credit are double what they offer customers with excellent credit—with some companies, the poor-credit penalty more than triples their rates.
+With many companies, your credit score influences the rates you’re offered more than any other factor: Checkbook and other advocacy groups that have studied this issue have found the prices most companies offer customers with poor credit are double what they offer customers with excellent credit; with some companies, the poor-credit penalty more than triples their rates.